Daniel 8

 - Daniel 2:34-35a stone was cut out without hands, which smote the image upon his feet... and the stone that smote the image became a great mountain, and filled the whole earth.The same word as verse 25 - the proud power broken “without hand,” by the kingdom of God and not by the arm of man.

 - 2 Thessalonians 2:8And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall destroy with the brightness of his coming.The fierce king who stands up against the Prince of princes (v.
-25) - consumed not by an army but by the Lord Himself.
+25) - consumed by the Lord Himself at His coming.

 - Philippians 2:9-10God also hath highly exalted him, and given him a name which is above every name: that at the name of Jesus every knee should bow.The Prince of princes (v.
 25) before whom every proud power must finally bow.